-Saurabh Sharma is a Delhi-based queer writer and freelance journalist.
-You can find them on Instagram: @writerly_life and Twitter: @writerly_life.
+Saurabh Sharma is a Delhi-based queer writer and culture critic.
+They can be found on Instagram: @writerly_life and X: @writerly_life.

 How a slow but steady collective drive is finally instrumentalizing a change in the Indian publishing landscape, giving rise to queer, Dalit, disabled, Adivasi, and other marginalized voices on the bookshelves.
 By Saurabh Sharma